Exabyte-io/documentation/docs/jobs/actions/create-delete-project.md

 ![Create New Project](/images/create-new-project.png "Create New Project")

 Here, the desired name and description of the new project can be entered, followed by pressing the `Create` button.
-The new project will then be added as an additional entry on top of the existing collection list.
+The new project will then be added as an additional entry on top of the [Project Explorer](../ui/projects-explorer.md) items list.

 # Animation